 After a test run in January 2009 (if you don’t count the organisers themselves, just one jitterbugger turned up) Manchester Lindy officially launched two months later.

-Almost 6 years and several progressively larger venues later, Manchester Lindy’s Tuesday Swing Social now hosts more than 100 Swing dancers every single week.
+Over a decade on, and several venues later, Manchester Lindy’s Tuesday Swing Social has been known to host over 100 Swing dancers some weeks.

-In addition to the original weekly Tuesdays, ML now runs occasional special events and workshops throughout the year, including a weekend long Lindy Exchange, MCRLX.
+In addition to the original weekly Tuesdays, ML also runs occasional special events and workshops, such as a weekend long Lindy Exchange, MCRLX.

-The teachers and committee members are always happy to take new and new-to-Manchester dancers onto the social dance floor, but we are often extremely busy, so please do come over and ask us!
+The teachers and other volunteers are always happy to take new and new-to-Manchester dancers onto the social dance floor, but we are often extremely busy, so please do come over and ask us!

-We encourage EVERYONE to ask others to dance, and although we support everyone’s individual right to refuse, we do everything we can to promote a inclusive atmosphere.
+We encourage EVERYONE to ask others to dance, and although we support everyone’s individual right to refuse, we do everything we can to promote an inclusive atmosphere.

 See you on the dancefloor!